Forecast: Showers To Make For A Holiday Headache

 September arrived cool and quiet.
 Morning temperatures were in the low to mid-60s with temperatures climbing into the mid to upper 80s during the afternoon.
 Skies remained bright much of the day, but we ended with cloudy skies and even a few isolated showers over Southwest Missouri and Northwest Arkansas.

 A pocket of stormy weather over Oklahoma will slowly spin through the area Friday.
 This is setting the stage for a wet day across Southwest Missouri and Northwest Arkansas.
-Showers and thunderstorms will impact the area on and off throughout the day with a slow shift east for the focus for wet weather by Friday evening.
+Showers and thunderstorms will impact the area on and off throughout the day with a slow shift east by Friday evening.
 No severe weather is expected, but it looks like there is a possibility for heavy rainfall and localized flash flooding.
 The threat of heavy rain will be focused across Southwest Missouri and Northwest Arkansas, mainly near and south of I-44.

 Rain will be spottier and lighter closer to Central Missouri and east of Hwy.
 63.